-The soil conditions at the location of the proposed new streets at Westlakes, Units 11 & 12 in San Antonio, Texas were obtained from nine test pits excavated to a depth of 8 feet each.
+The soil conditions at the location of the proposed new streets at Tierra Linda Subdivision in San Antonio, Texas were obtained from 27 test pits excavated to a depth of 10 feet each.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the test pits.
-Our findings and recommendations based on the field investigations and the laboratory tests are summarized below:

-- The subsurface soils at the test pit locations consist of fill, dark brown clays, and tan clays. - The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to plastic in character.
-Potential vertical movement on the order of 2 1⁄2 to 3 1⁄2 inches is estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
-Cut and fill information is not available for our review at this time.
-Dark brown clay or tan clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in our test pits, the recommendations may have to be revised.
+- The project is primarily underlain by dark brown clays and tan clays. - The results of our exploration, laboratory testing, and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
+Potential vertical movements on the order of 3 1⁄2 to 4 1⁄2 inches were estimated. - The proposed pavements at this site may be supported by flexible pavement sections.
+Cut and fill information is not available for our review at this time. - Based on the field and laboratory test results, the final street subgrade may be in the Clay areas.
+The pavement subgrade should be observed and verified at the time of construction. - At the time of construction, if the final street subgrade consists of material other than encountered in the test pits, the recommendations may have to be revised.
 Pavement section recommendations for Local and Collector type streets are presented. - Ground water was not encountered in the test pits at the time of excavation.